sahilthakare215/Constitution_Chatbot_langchain_gen-ai_streamlit-deployment/README.md

+NOTE:this deployment is for streamlit,you can find another deployment using mern in the same account with repo named "constitution chatbot langchain geni ai fastapi deployment".

 # Constitution Chatbot – Streamlit Version

 This project is a Constitution Chatbot that utilizes Retrieval-Augmented Generation (RAG) with a Streamlit interface.